Battery Regulation (EU) 2023/1542 — Digital Battery Passport required from 18 February 2027

 Battery Passport questions answered

-Don't wait for the deadline to start.
+Don't wait for the deadline.
+Send us your data.